 These Chicken Pot Pie Crescent Roll Buns are a handheld twist on a classic!
-Full of your favorite pot pie ingredients, these are a fun dinner!
+Full of your favorite pot pie ingredients, these are a fun dinner that the entire family will love!

 I love a good chicken pot pie, but these Chicken Pot Pie Crescent Roll Buns are an easy recipe that anyone can make at home!
 With all of the classic flavors of a regular pot pie, these handheld buns are a fun twist.

-Individual chicken pot pies can be a bit of a headache if you don’t have the right dishes or oven space, so these chicken pot pie crescent roll buns allow you to have the same experience in an easier way.
-Once they’re cooked, everyone gets their own!
+Individual chicken pot pies can be a bit of a headache if you don’t have the right dishes or oven space, so these mini pot pies allow you to have the same experience in an easier way.
+Once they’re cooked, everyone gets their own crescent roll chicken pot pie and no extra dishes to worry about!

-With seasoned chicken, onions, carrots, peas and mashed potatoes, you’ll wonder why you didn’t think of these before.
-I know I have!
-These buns make for an excellent dinner and you can heat them up the next day as leftovers (if you have any!).
+With seasoned chicken, onions, carrots, peas, and mashed potatoes, you’ll wonder why you didn’t think of these before.
+These handheld chicken pot pies make for an excellent dinner and you can heat them up the next day as leftovers (if you have any!).

 1 raw chicken breast, diced